Tinerou/Obsidian-Vault/files/SeattleU/UCOR/PhilosophyOfTheHumanPerson/class-1.md

 ### Physicalism: Everything is physical

+Prompt 1:
 Note: Maybe write essay about "soul" when talking about scientific knowledge and religious beliefs.
 Can things in that cannot be explained by science real? (cognitive dissinance in Nagel bat)
+Prompt 2: What is free will?
+Blackhole alternate reality theory.
+Different definitions for different people.
+If events/experiences shape us are we in control of what shapes us?
 ### Scientific Method

 Observations <- An individual is responsible